agateau/blog/2024/2023-wrap-up/index.md

 (I haven't written about [Poglyph](https://gitlab.com/agateau/poglyph) yet.
 It's a set of two small CLI tools to find missing glyphs in fonts.
 I extracted it from an internal Pixel Wheels tool and now use it in Burger Party)

-I was happily surprised by the number of released I managed to push.
+I was happily surprised by the number of releases I managed to push.
 It's a bit more than I expected.

 ## Pixel Wheels